threefoldtecharchive/jumpscaleX_core/docs/Installation/manual_container_install.md

 cd .ssh
 more id_rsa.pub
 ```
 Copy the text and add it to you github account.
-Please find instructions here how to do this. <<insert github documents how to add a public key>>
+Please find instructions here how to do this.
+Here is a manual how to do [this](https://help.github.com/en/articles/adding-a-new-ssh-key-to-your-github-account)

 Once this is done - load the identity into your container root account:
 ```